-Over the last four years, I have taken a leading public role in advocating for the freedom of an automobile manufacturer to open up its own showrooms and service centers and deal directly with consumers.
-As I have explained in detail in some of the articles and essays linked below, the car dealers’ lobby has tried to block direct distribution by new car companies like Tesla Motors and Elio Motors by relying on decades-old state laws that were intended to address a very different situation than that currently presented in the market.
+Over the last several years, I have taken a leading public role in advocating for the freedom of an automobile manufacturer to open up its own showrooms and service centers and deal directly with consumers.
+As I have explained in detail in some of the articles and essays linked below, the car dealers’ lobby has tried to block direct distribution by new car companies like Tesla Motors, Rivian, Lordstown Motors, and Lucid Motors by relying on decades-old state laws that were intended to address a very different situation than that currently presented in the market.
 Blocking consumers’ ability to deal directly with car companies is bad for consumer welfare and technological innovation.

 - Tesla, Dealer Franchise Laws, and the Politics of Crony Capitalism